Your Registration has been done successfully.

 So how to descend?

-a) Walk sideways.
 Let your feet be pointed in a direction perpendicular to the path.
-Also put your ankle down first and let most of your weight rest on your ankle.
-This way you won’t get the feeling that you are gonna take a death plunge.
+Also, put your ankle down first and let most of your weight rest on your ankle.
+This way you won't get the feeling that you are gonna take a death plunge.
 Secondly, the weight will be distributed evenly in your leg instead of being prejudiced to your knees.

-c) Keep your knees slightly flexed.
 Try to loosen your muscles.
-This will prevent the overstretching and consequent wear and tear.
+This will prevent overstretching and consequent wear and tear.